portfolio-one/HRM/README.md

 # Larave HRM
-# Warning don not commit to direct master
+# Warning do not commit to direct master
 # Every task should be seperate branch .
 <p>branch name sample : example_design<p>